Spectral measures and dominant vertices in graphs of bounded degree: Abstract

 \section{Abstract}

 A graph $G = (V, E)$ of bounded degree has an adjacency operator~$A$ which acts on the Hilbert space $\ell^2(V)$.
-Each vector $\xi \in \ell^2(V)$ defines a scalar-valued spectral measure $\mu_\xi$ on the spectrum of $A$, and in particular each vertex $v \in V$ defines a characteristic function which is a vector $\delta_v \in \ell^2(V)$, and a scalar-valued spectral measure $\mu_v$ on the spectrum of $A$.
-The purpose of this note is to call attention to dominant vertices, i.e., to vertices $v \in V$ such that the measure $\mu_v$ dominates $\mu_w$ for all other vertices $w \in V$ (hence dominates $\mu_\xi$ for all $\xi \in \ell^2(V)$).
-In some classes of graphs, for example in vertex transitive graphs, all vertices are dominant.
-It is also shown that there are graphs with only some dominant vertices, and graphs with no dominant vertices at all.
+There are different kinds of measures of interest on the spectrum $\Sigma (A)$ of $A$.
+In particular, each vector $\xi \in \ell^2(V)$ defines a local spectral measure $\mu_\xi$ at $\xi$ on $\Sigma (A)$; therefore each vertex $v \in V$ defines a vector $\delta_v \in \ell^2(V)$ and the associated measure $\mu_v$ on~$\Sigma (A)$.
+A vertex $v$ is dominant if, for all $w \in V$, the measure $\mu_w$ is absolutely continuous with respect to $\mu_v$ (it then follows that, for all $\xi \in \ell^2(V)$, the measure $\mu_\xi$ is absolutely continuous with respect to $\mu_v$).
+The main object of this paper is to show that all possibilities occur: in some graphs, for example in vertex-transitive graphs, all vertices are dominant; in other graphs, only some vertices are dominant; and there are graphs without dominant vertices at all.